Why Click to Count?

 Think about this:

-Twenty-five students open a PDF that was pre-loaded into BlackBoard.
+Twenty-five students open a PDF that was pre-loaded into Canvas.
 No usage is captured!
 Thus, the library doesn’t know how extensively the title was actually used, and even though it did get used, that title may end up on a list of journals to cancel.
-Now, instead imagine 25 students each clicking a link from BlackBoard to an article on the website of a publisher or database.
+Now, instead imagine 25 students each clicking a link from Canvas to an article on the website of a publisher or database.
 Each click is usage that will count toward the value of keeping a library resource!

 How to make things count

-To ensure that every use of an article/journal gets counted, please do not provide a copy of the article in a PDF, Word Document, or other format.
+To ensure that every use of an online journal gets counted, please do not share copies of articles directly with students.
 Instead, provide a link to the article on the website of the publisher or database.

-To ensure that students will be able to access the article from off-campus, you can paste a URL into box below and we will create a persistent link that will prompt an off-campus user to login through the UNT Libraries before taking them to the article.
+To ensure that students will be able to access the article from off-campus, you can paste the URL of an article accessed through the UNT Libraries into the box below and we will create a link for UNT users that will prompt an off-campus user to login through the UNT Libraries before taking them to the article.

 Click2Count: Create a Library Proxy Link

 Valid URLs should begin with http:// or https://

-Always test your URL before using!
-Some databases may not be properly configured, and linking directly to PDFs won't always work.
-If this happens, please try pasting in a URL for the article’s landing page (presenting a choice of formats), or look for a “permalink” (also called stable link, durable link, persistent link/URL, permanent link/URL, or similar terms) to paste in.
+Always test your Transformed URL off campus, without using VPN, before sharing with students!
+If it doesn't work, please try pasting in a URL for the article's landing page (one that presents a choice of formats), or look for a "permalink" (also called stable link, durable link, persistent link/URL, permanent link/URL, or similar terms) to paste in to step 1 above.
 If you are still having trouble, please contact a Subject Librarian.